-Fig. 2: Transmission mode of brucellosis within its range, Garin-Bastuji, B., 2014
+Fig. 2: Transmission mode of brucellosis within its range, Garin-Bastuji [73]

-Table 5: Summary of humans tested for brucellosis in Ethiopia and its prevalence personal and environmental hygiene, animal husbandry practices and species of the causative agent and local methods of food processing [70].
-In Ethiopia according to Regassa et al. [64] the major risks for brucellosis in the pastoral community are living in close proximity of livestock, milking and consuming raw milk and fresh dairy product.
+Table 5: Summary of human tested for brucellosis in Ethiopia and its prevalence food processing [70].
+In Ethiopia [64] the major risks for brucellosis in the pastoral community are living in close proximity of livestock, milking and consuming raw milk and fresh dairy product.